irahorecka/llrws/README.md

 `$ python run.py`

+On macOS Big Sur, port 5000 is reserved for AirPlay.
+This app is configured for port 5001, instead.
-Navigate to `http://localhost:5000` on your favorite browser.
+Navigate to `http://localhost:5001` on your favorite browser.

 ## Navigation